patrodriguez108/lil-twitter-react/README.md

 ### Release 5: Repeat

-With the `TimelineView` and the `TweetBox` views in place, you've had the chance to prove that you know the basic competencies behind this challenge.
+With the `Timeline` and the `TweetBox` views in place, you've had the chance to prove that you know the basic competencies behind this challenge.
 The process will remain the same for other data you fetch from the application.
 If time allows, move on to creating other components, stubbing their data in, and then